South Block A Project

 2Aggregation method:Prospective Resources in this Table have been estimated probabilistically at prospect level but combined arithmetically to provide the portfolio number.

 The largest of the prospects is Jerneh, which has over 60 km2 potential areal closure and has a similar objective as the 2013 Matang discovery in neighbouring Block A. The Joint Venture is currently working on plans to drill this exciting prospect in 2017

 In 2014, the Joint Venture completed a 183km high quality 2D seismic survey which targeted the Simpang, Jerneh, Amanah, Sungai lyu and the Paya Bili prospects.
 The seismic survey was completed safely and on budget.
 The data confirmed a highly attractive prospect portfolio.
 Based on these results, the Joint Venture selected the Amanah Timur oil and gas prospect for the 2016/2017 commitment well.
-The well successfully tested the Paya Bili Prospect and further appraisal is planned in 2017.
+The well successfully tested the Paya Bili Prospect and further appraisal is planned in early 2018.
 In addition, the joint venture anticipates selecting the large, operationally more challenging, Jerneh gas/condensate target for a planned late-2018 drilling campaign.

 The Joint Venture has also identified potential for significant oil or gas prospective resources in tight sandstone and tight carbonate reservoirs within some of the large structural anticlinal trends.
 In addition, Lion considers that the block has substantial unconventional shale gas potential and existing conventional rights holders have preferential rights to conduct an unconventional joint study through the direct proposal process.

 The Amanah Timur-1 well had a planned total depth of approximately 570m KB and was designed to test a well-defined anticline which has existing shallow oil reservoirs that produced approximately 200,000 barrels of oil in a period prior to WWII.